Bath & Body Works, Inc.: Divestitures

 On February 20, 2020, L Brands announced that it would sell its Victoria's Secret division to Sycamore Partners, private equity firm.
 Under the agreement, Sycamore Partners would gain a 55% controlling stake in Victoria's Secret for about $525 million.
 L Brands would keep a 45% stake, leaving Bath & Body Works to potentially become L Brand's sole business.
 L Brands also announced that CEO Leslie Wexner was stepping down.
 On May 4, 2020, L Brands and Sycamore Partners announced a "mutual termination" of their deal, and settlement of related litigation.

 At the May 14, 2020, virtual shareholders meeting, L Brands founder, CEO and board chair Les Wexner stepped down.
 Bath & Body Works CEO Andrew Meslow moved up to become CEO of L Brands and joined the board, and three directors stepped down.
 The company announced it would go forward with a spin-off of Victoria's Secret as a stand-alone company.
 It also announced it would close 250 Victoria's Secret Stores and 50 Bath and Body Works stores.

 On September 14, 2020, L Brands announced that it would sell its majority stake in its Victoria's Secret UK business to Next Plc under a newly formed joint venture.
 The financial terms of the agreement were not disclosed.

-In 2021, L Brands announced Victoria's Secret and Bath & Body Works had been recast into two separate Publicly Traded Companies, expected to be completed by August.
-The Current L Brands CEO Andrew Meslow will be the head of Bath & Body Works while Martin Waters will be the head of Victoria's Secret after the split.

-On August 3, 2021, The Columbus-based retailer officially split into two companies, Victoria's Secret and Bath & Body Works.
-The split went into effect Monday, and the companies began trading individually on the New York Stock Exchange Tuesday morning.
+In 2021, L Brands announced Victoria's Secret and Bath & Body Works would be divided into two separate publicly traded companies, with current L Brands CEO Andrew Meslow as the head of Bath & Body Works and Martin Waters as the head of Victoria's Secret.
+The split into Victoria's Secret and Bath & Body Works went into effect August 2, 2021, and the companies began trading individually on the New York Stock Exchange Tuesday morning.
 L Brands decided in May to move ahead with a split after initially deciding to sell a 55% stake in Victoria's Secret for $500 million in February 2020.
 That deal was called off because of the pandemic.
 The name L Brands is no longer used as the name changed to Bath & Body Works Inc.

 Brands

+Current brands

-L Brands once operated the following retail brands:
+L Brands operates the following retail brands: